hybridgroup/rubyserial/README.md

 length specified, and will return an empty string if no data is available.
 Emits a `RubySerial::Exception` on error.

+**getbyte -> Fixnum or nil**

+Returns an 8 bit byte or nil if no data is available.
+Emits a `RubySerial::Exception` on error.

 **RubySerial::Exception**

 A wrapper exception type, that returns the underlying system error code.